victorino3/victorino3/README.md

 - ⚡ Fun fact: ...
 -->
 My name is **victorino gomes**, I'm 21 years old, I'm a self-taught fullstack developer, I started programming in 2020.
-I develop systems in _PHP and Python_ but I prefer **Javascript (node ​​js)** so far it has given me all the tools to solve day-to-day dilemmas.
+I develop systems in _PHP and Python_ but lately I'm focused on developing and improving my skill in **Javascript (node js)** so far it has given me all the tools to solve everyday dilemmas.
 **Java for mobile**.
 - 📫 How to reach me: victorinogomes1@hotmail.com or in instagram @gomes_victorino
 - 🔭 I’m currently working on self project